By Charles Morgan and Hubert Walker for CoinWeek …..

 Lot 217.
 Extremely Rare 1920 Wilson Dollar in Gold

 The Wilson dollar was struck on July 16,1920 to commemorate the opening of the Manila Mint, then a branch mint of the United States.
-According to so-called dollar expert Bill Hyder, the issue is one of the only so-called dollars to have been knowingly struck outside of the continental United States.
+According to so-called dollar expert Bill Hyder, the issue is one of the only so-called dollars to have been knowingly struck outside of continental America.

 Morgan’s design features a left-facing portrait of then sitting president Woodrow Wilson on the obverse along with the inscription: PRESIDENT OF THE UNITED STATES.